 2011 Swapping Fish Tales

-Sarah coordinated projection and props design for Swapping Fish Tales, a project funded by the Kennedy Center Partners in Education grant .
+Sarah coordinated visual design for Dear Fish, a project coordinated by Annie Calkins and funded by the Kennedy Center Partners in Education grant.
 For this project, schools in Alaska and Maine explored fishing cultures of both communities using integrated technology.
-Research collected from trips out in the field and interviews with local fishermen formed the basis for a play performed by both elementary and high school students in both communities in Spring 2011.
-Sarah conducted Professional Development workshops for teachers as well as worked with high school students to execute designs.
+Research collected from trips out in the field and interviews with local fishermen formed the basis for a play written by Dave Hunsaker performed by elementary and high school students in both communities in Spring 2011.
+Collaborators include = Brice Haberger, Ryan Conarro, Sarah Doremus, Lorrie Heagy.

 2011 This is Who We Are

-Sarah painted fifty-six 2x2 ft panels with 375 K-5 students for permanent installation on their school's outside covered play area in Juneau, Alaska.
+Sarah painted fifty-six 2x2 ft panels with 375 K-5 students at Mendenhall River Elementary School for permanent installation on their school's outside covered play area in Juneau, Alaska.

-150 K-2 students painted and collaged thirty two-by-two foot wood squares for permanent installation in the interior of Auke Bay Elementary School.
-With Sarah's lead, students create individual drawings, tore their papers and shared the remnants with one another to begin the process of collage.
+Auke Bay Elementary School invited Sarah to work with their 150 K-2 students in painting and collaging thirty two-by-two foot wood squares for permanent installation in the school interior.
+With Sarah's lead, students created individual drawings, tore their papers and shared the remnants with one another to begin the process of collage.
 Students painted the boards together to provide a home for the individual collages they had created earlier in the process.
-Sarah offered a professional development workshop for teachers within this residency titled “Integration of Collage into Primary and Secondary Curriculum”.
-The workshop included investigating the use of line, shape, harmony, rhythm, color, unity and proportion through writing and collage activities.

 2010 The Great Lessons